-It’s the dark, heavy goodness of chocolate, and the rich, earthy roots of the burdock that bring body and grounding sustenance to this cake, but the heady floral top notes of the rose is where it takes magical flight.
+Grounded in the dark, heavy goodness of chocolate and the loamy roots of the burdock, this cake takes flight in the heady floral top notes of rose.
 And when it comes to indulgence it’s pretty guilt-free.
 Yes of course the sugar is “bad”, but everything else in these Burdock & Rose Brownie Cake is really gooood for you!

-Last spring I used an actual burdock root in the recipe.
+Last spring I used a fresh burdock root in the recipe.
 I peeled it, gave it a boil pulsed it the food processor, then mixed the mash right in the brownie batter, much like you might use zucchini.
-But for the cake I used a dried burdock root powder instead (made by whirring up the dried bits in my coffee grinder), and it added a delicious, roasted coffee-like flavour.
+But this time I used dried burdock root powder instead (made by whirring up the dried bits in my coffee grinder), and it added a delicious, roasted coffee-like flavour.
 (You can find dried burdock at your local herbalist shop)

 And it’ magical too.
 Old folk-lore and traditions tell us that burdock root protects from evil and negative influences.
 Burdock should be gathered in autumn under the waning moon (right now!) dried, cut into pieces and strung on a red string.
 When worn as talisman or as a necklace this burdock necklace will protect the bearer from bad spirits and ill forces.